-Table 1: Percentage of Respondents in answer to question: "How are restorative practices used at your school?"1
+Table 1: Responses to: "How are restorative practices used at your school?"
+1

 Positive Impacts of Restorative Practices

 A majority of respondents reported that restorative practices improved overall school climate and increased levels of respect among and between students and school staff.
 Specifically, 27.7% of respondents agreed that restorative practices resulted in "much improved" and 44.7% in "somewhat improved" school climate, with 17% reporting that school climate was "about the same" and 3.2% reporting "somewhat worse" school climate.
 Respondents also perceive improvements in the levels of respect among students, between students and staff, and among staff.